Rail transport in Israel

 Some of the rail routes in Israel date back to before the establishment of the state – to the days of the British Mandate for Palestine and earlier.
 Rail infrastructure was considered less important than road infrastructure during the state's early years, and except for the construction of the coastal railway in the early 1950s, the network saw little investment until the late 1980s.
 In 1993, a rail connection was opened between the coastal railway from the north and southern lines (the railway to Jerusalem and railway to Beersheba) through Tel Aviv.
 Previously the only connection between northern railways and southern railways bypassed the Tel Aviv region – Israel's population and commercial center.
 The linking of the nationwide rail network through the heart of Tel Aviv was a major factor in facilitating further expansion in the overall network during the 1990s and 2000s and as a result of the heavy infrastructure investments passenger traffic rose significantly, from about 2.5 million per year in 1990 to about 67 million in 2018.

 Israel is a member of the International Union of Railways and its UIC country code is 95.
 Currently, the country does not have railway links to adjacent countries, but one such link is planned with Jordan.
 Further links existed with Egypt, Lebanon and Syria in earlier years.
 Unlike road vehicles and street trams, trains in Israel run on the left hand tracks.

 In addition to heavy rail, several urban transport rail lines operate or are under construction in Israel.
-These include a short funicular underground railway in Haifa which opened in 1959 (Carmelit) and a light rail line in Jerusalem which began operating in 2011.
-As of 2020, several lines are under construction or planned in the Tel Aviv area.
+These include a short funicular underground railway in Haifa which opened in 1959 (Carmelit), a light rail line in Jerusalem (opened in 2011) and another light rail line in Tel Aviv, which began operations in 2023.